 If you constantly yell at your coworkers, you’ll get fired.

-If you are treating your friends with disrespect, your friend will stop seeing you.
+If you disrespect your friends, your friends will stop seeing you.

 Sadly, a few kind-hearted people don’t understand that this logic applies to children, too.

 When they are mean to their children or use aggressive parenting, they expect nothing but compliance from the kids.

 When toxic parents are constantly yelling at their kids, they expect their children to reply respectfully.

 Kids are people, too.